jimriddle1/hubspot_challenge/README.md

 # Overview

-- Take Home challenge in which the task was to expose three endpoints of a sample tea subscription service
+- Take Home challenge in which the task was to consume two different end points using only users that had deactivated properties
-- Explores a many to many relationship, where Customers have many Teas through Subscriptions, and vice versa
+- Explores a many to many relationship, where Users have many Properties through UserProperties, and vice versa

 ---

 # Learning Goals

-- Sad path testing and functionality
+- Active Record Query to find Users with deactivated properties
-- Expose an API for CRUD functionality
+- Consume an API for two different post requests

 ---